Ultimate Guide to the Explanation of IQ Scores

 Socioeconomic Factors

-Socioeconomic status (SES) encompasses a range of environmental factors, including income, education, and occupation, which can affect access to resources conducive to cognitive development.
-Higher SES is often associated with higher IQ scores due to better access to educational resources, nutritious food, and intellectually stimulating environments.
+Socioeconomic status affects access to resources conducive to cognitive development.
+Higher SES is associated with higher IQ scores due to better access to educational resources and intellectually stimulating environments.

 Guidance on Understanding Individual IQ Test Results

-• Score Range: First, recognize where your score falls on the standard IQ scale.
-While the average score is around 100, variations exist, and most people score between 85 and 115.
-Scores significantly above or below this range may indicate above-average intelligence or a need for further evaluation, respectively.
+- Score Range: Recognize where your score falls on the IQ scale.
+Scores between 85 and 115 are average, while scores significantly above or below this range indicate above-average intelligence or a need for further evaluation.

 The Importance of Context in Interpreting Scores